Applied Crisis Management in Procurement

 8. Don't only save - earn!

-The crisis triggers creativity in many people, and they realize that smaller ancillary revenues are falling off the radar.
+The crisis triggers creativity in many people, who realize that smaller ancillary revenues are falling off the radar.

 • Sub-lease of small office spaces that became vacant due to rightsizing,